WhatsApp CRM for Small Business: What You Actually Need (2026 Guide)

 CRM features: Contact lists, tags, custom fields, conversation history.

-What's missing: No built-in booking or payments.
+What's missing: No built-in lead qualification layer.
 You'd need external integrations.

 Best for: Businesses focused on WhatsApp broadcasts and marketing campaigns.
 (See our WATI alternatives guide for more.)